 3. Graduates are now aggressively job hunting as they are keen to get a permanent position.
 Many may have holiday or contract jobs to see them through the summer, but they will be eager to get going with their careers by the beginning of September

 4. You may have more time over the summer too.
-Come September though, when you want to action your recruitment strategy, your time (and your managers’ time) will become very precious.
-This will probably mean you have less flexibility for interviews and could put unnecessary pressure on the whole recruitment process in general which can result in poor last minute hiring decisions
+Come September though, when you want to activate your recruitment strategy, your time (and your managers’ time) will become very precious.
+This will probably mean you have less flexibility for interviews and could put unnecessary pressure on the whole recruitment process in general which can result in poor last-minute hiring decisions

 5. Ensuring the resource gaps are filled ASAP to continue good morale and staff engagement should be a priority (after all you don’t want to lose anyone over this period).
 You will need to train and induct your new starters and these slower months will allow you to do this in a more relaxed and welcoming environment.
 Wouldn’t it be great to have a full complement of trained staff ready for when you’re busy period kicks off again?